Post

 Have you ever wondered what programmers ask themselves when they need to fix a bug in a program?
 They need to understand how the program’s variables, functions, and data structures interact with each other.
 However, a program can be very large, and one doesn’t need to cover all instructions to fix a specific issue.
 Therefore, they can limit the scope of the search by selecting just a subset of instructions used to compute a given value at a program point.
 This subset of instructions is called a program slice [8], and it is an executable program that, given an input value, will always produce an output at the end of its execution.

-Following the problem statement, we provide some definitions to contextualize our discussion.
-Then, we present an algorithm to show how we compute idempotent slices backwardly.
-Finally, we conclude this study in the respective section.
+Following the problem statement, we provide definitions to contextualize our discussion.
+Then, we present an algorithm to compute idempotent slices backwardly.
+Additionally, we demonstrate how to perform the same task more efficiently using programs in SSA form.
+Finally, we conclude this study in the corresponding section.

 Note: this post references a video I produced as part of a series on compiler research topics, available on the Compilers Laboratory’s YouTube channel.